 Lastly, I must mention what an incredible, brilliant trailblazer we have in Peter Dinklage, one of my personal heroes.
 But how sickening is it that the entertainment industry has only allowed room for one man to represent little people as a dignified human being?
 We’re only allowed ONE guy.
 Let that sink in.

 Tell us about the event you’re doing called DON’T LAUGH AT US!
 A “Special” Comedians Comedy Special.
 Why was it important to do a stand-up comedy show featuring an all-disabled lineup?

-What do you think about the term “differently-abled” instead of “disabled”?
-Some say it’s more politically correct while others say it further stigmatizes disabled people by discouraging discussion about disability and what it means to be disabled.
+What do you think about the term “differently abled” instead of “disabled”?
+Some say it’s more politically correct.
+Others say it further stigmatizes disabled people by discouraging discussion about disabilities.

 “Disabled” is not a bad word, it merely describes the fact that a person is living with a medical condition.
 I’m confronted with physical challenges all day every day and it doesn’t help me or people like me to dance around our reality.
 I am disabled so there are limits to what I can do.
 But words have no bearing on what I am able to accomplish.
 I don’t need my feelings padded with gibberish that doesn’t address my needs.

 On your site, you have a blog post that states your “primary purpose is to conquer outdated misconceptions about little people in an effort to humanize our stories.”
 What have you found to be the biggest misconceptions about little people?